Do monthly repayments matter to your credit file?

 Why can't I see my repayment history information?

-Now you have a better understanding of how repayments affect your credit file (and credit score), you can check your credit score for free.
+Now you have a better understanding of how repayments affect your credit file (and credit score), you can check both for free.